 When you write something down, also include how long you think it will take to get it done.
 Be realistic.
 The goal here is under-promise and over-deliver so at the end of the week, you get the satisfaction of seeing everything on your weekly plan completed and scratched off.

 NOTE: People with strong Goal-Directed Persistence are driven to get a lot of things done.
 It's not uncommon for them to think "I'm sure I can get these ten things done in [xx] minutes."
-If that's you (and you are often wrong about how long it takes to get things done), be aware that your brain is wired to write down too much on this list.
+If that's you and you're often wrong about how long it takes to get things done, be aware that your brain is going to want to write down too much on this list.

 - That weekly plan morphs into a GIANT MASTER LIST.